sitamgithub-MSIT/PeekText/README.md

 ## Technologies Used

 - **Python**: Python is used as the primary programming language for this project.
-- **Reader API**: Jina AI's Reader API is used to extract the content from the web articles.
+- **Crawl4AI**: Crawl4AI is used to extract the markdown content from the web articles.
 - **Flask**: Flask is used to develop the web application.
 - **Docker**: Docker is used to containerize the application.
 - **Cloud Run**: Google Cloud Run deploys the containerized application.